 For example: Would you rather be immortal or have 9 lives?

-Here you can find our massive list of questions: Would You Rather
+👉 Here you can find our more awesome ideas for Would You Rather!

-Also check out our online-version, where you can choose from different categories and get random question each turn:
+Also check out our apps, where you can choose from different categories and get random question each turn: